LuizFigueroa/Coursera_Capstone/README.md

-# Jupyter Notebooks that I use when doing the the Capstone Project for IBM course in Coursera.
+# Jupyter Notebooks that I used when doing the the Capstone Project for the IBM course in Coursera.